paypal/paypal-checkout-components/README.md

 ### Advanced Javascript Integration (Express-Checkout)

-Unlike the simple integration, you will be responsible for calling PayPal's [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) api to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.
+Unlike the simple integration, you will be responsible for calling PayPal's [PayPal Payment REST API](https://developer.paypal.com/docs/api/payments/) to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

 1. You call `ppxo.PayPalCheckout.render` to invoke PayPal Checkout
-2. We call your `getToken` function, when we need you to generate an Express Checkout token
+2. We call your `getToken` function, when we need you to call the PayPal REST API to create a payment token
-3. You call your server side, which calls [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to create an Express Checkout token
+3. You call your server side, which calls [Payment Create](https://developer.paypal.com/docs/api/payments/#payment_create) to create a payment token
 4. When you get the token, you pass it back to us using `callback(null, token)`;
 5. We take the buyer through the PayPal Checkout flow to authorize the transaction
 6. When we're done, we call your `onPaymentAuthorized` function
-7. You then call your server side, which calls the [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) api to finalize the transaction
+7. You then call your server side, which calls the [Payment Execute](https://developer.paypal.com/docs/api/payments/#payment_execute) api to finalize the transaction
 8. The payment is complete!

 ```javascript